 Most Distinct Feature!

-Silky Terrier have erect, V shaped ears set high on the head.
-While the Yorkies too have erect, V shaped ears, but are turned slightly outwards.
+Silky Terriers have erect, V-shaped ears set high on the head.
+While the Yorkies have erect, V-shaped ears, they are turned slightly outwards.

 Silky Terrier vs Yorkshire Terrier

 |The Silky/ Sydney Terrier is a small, low-set dog, but longer than a Yorkie.
 Silkies are approximately 9 – 10 inches tall.||The Yorkshire Terrier is a small dog and shorter than the Silky Terrier.
 Yorkies are approximately 6 – 7 inches tall.|